aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 We recommend the following hardware resources:

-- For running a production grade Fullnode:
+- For running a production grade fullnode:

   - **CPU**: 8 cores, 16 threads (Intel Xeon Skylake or newer).
   - **Memory**: 32GB RAM.